programminghistorian/jekyll/en/lessons/transforming-xml-with-xsl.md

 Once you have installed VSCode on your system, you will need to install an **XSL processor**.
 There are several ways to use XSL stylesheets to transform your XML data:

-- either via the web browser, using an embedded simple XSL processor; or
+- via the web browser, using an embedded simple XSL processor
-- via an XSL processor included in an XML program or editor; or
+- via an XSL processor included in an XML program or editor
-- via a standalone XSL processor from the command line (or as a binding within another programming language).
+- via a standalone XSL processor from the command line (or as a binding within another programming language)

 Until recently, the first option would have been the most comfortable way to learn how to work with XSL.